SamuelBorn/BranchAndBound/README.md

-# Sonderleistung - Visualization of Branch And Bound
+# Visualization of Branch And Bound

 This tool visualizes the Branch And Bound algorithm for solving integer optimization problems.